Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ![Update process name and search string](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/UpdateProcessNameAndSearchString.png "[Update process name and search string]")

 The *Update process name and search string* core action is used to change the preconfigured name of a process and its search string while the process is already running.
-The data runs via the input port into the workflow action.
+The data runs via the input port into the process action.
 The input value must be a string representation, which is replacing the current process name and its corresponding search string.
 The new string representation is output via the output port.

 ### Configuration